tankfeud/norx/README.md

 3. Using your IDE, reapply modifications that was overwritten :) - this should be handled better of course.
 4. `c2nim common.c2nim object/orxObject.h` to reproduce `orxObject.nim`
 5. Merge parts into `obj.nim` that should be there using `meld object/orxObject.nim ../src/norx/obj.nim`

-# Todos

-* Do we add higher level wrappers on top?
-Or do we add highlevel wrap procs inside the modules?
-* orxBOOL, orxFLOAT, orxU32 etc etc...
-Nicer with Nim types
-* cstring vs string
-* Put argc/argc handling inside Norx
-* Demangle all the orxYadda_xxx into xxx?